 The Finch Formula is a true life-saver.
 If you use this remedy as outlined below, you will likely have an easy and perhaps even pleasant time coming off opiates.
 I created The Finch Formula based on the power of synergy.
 All of the components together make an extraordinary mix that has super-opiate-withdrawal-symptoms-relieving-benefits.

-Take the Calm Support (Read review…) on an empty stomach every day during opiate withdrawal.
+Take the Opiate Withdrawal Supplement on an empty stomach every morning and night during opiate withdrawal.
 Start taking Klonopin or another benzodiazepine medication on the first day.
 Make sure to take enough to make you fall asleep, but be extremely careful to not take too much.

 Start off with a high dose, then lower the amount you take every day until day 4, then stop.
 You shouldn’t need it anymore at this point.
 Click on the blue links under The Finch Formula ingredients section to learn more about using these benzodiazepine medications.

 Take 1,000-2,000 mg of DLPA on an empty stomach an hour before meals up to 3 times daily during opiate withdrawal.
 Most people benefit from taking DLPA for at least 1-3 months after coming off opiates.
 This will supply your body with an abundance of dopamine and endorphins, the two primary mood-enhancing neurotransmitters that become severely deficient during opiate withdrawal.

 Take hot baths or dips in the jacuzzi as much as you can while using The Finch Formula for opiate withdrawal.
 Doing so can greatly reduce muscle soreness and aching limbs.
 It can also help to relax your nervous system and promote better sleep.
 If you really want to supercharge the benefits take an Epsom salt bath.
 Epsom salt is a pure mineral compound consisting of magnesium sulfate.